RandallFlagg/CommandLineParser-wiki/Home.md

 }
 ```

-See **TBD** for more details on declarative syntax.
+See [Attributes & declarative syntax](https://github.com/j-maly/CommandLineParser/wiki/Attributes-&--declarative-syntax) for more details on declarative syntax.

 ### Extensibility

 The library offers a set of argument types which will cover the most use cases, but you can extend it with your own type of attributes.
-See **TBD** on how to do that.
+See [Extensibility & Custom Arguments](https://github.com/j-maly/CommandLineParser/wiki/Extensibility-&-custom-arguments) on how to do that.

 ### Combinations of attributes

 `CommandLineParser` can be set up so that only certain combination of attributes are valid.
 You can do this with `ArgumentCertification`.
 This will even be reflected in ShowUsage command.
-See **TBD** for details.
+See [Combinations of arguments](https://github.com/j-maly/CommandLineParser/wiki/Combinations-of-arguments) for details.